SWI-Prolog/npm-swipl-wasm/README.md

 ## Build

-The package can be built using npm or yarn.
-Please use yarn to add new dependencies and update yarn.lock file.
+The package can be built using npm.
+Please use npm to add new dependencies and update package-lock.json file.
 SWI-Prolog WebAssembly version is currently built inside Docker with Emscripten.

 ## Versioning